 Emergency Towing Booklet (ETB) Requirements

-The Emergency Towing Booklet (ETB) is a key part of these plans.
-It must be on all cargo ships.
-The ETB should be made for each ship, in a clear format like a booklet or poster.
-It needs to have important ship details, like the ship's name and anchor information.
-It should also have diagrams to help with emergency towing.
+The Emergency Towing Booklet (ETB) is an essential component of these plans.
+It is required on all cargo vessels.
+The ETB should be tailored for each ship, presented in a clear format such as a booklet or poster.
+It must include crucial ship details, such as the ship's name and anchor information, along with diagrams to assist with emergency towing.

 There should be at least three copies of the ETB on board, in the wheelhouse, engine room, and forward station.
 Owners/operators should also keep a copy handy for emergencies.
 Having an electronic copy makes sharing information fast.